ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/extensions/archival.markdown

 Continuous accumulation of documents in a database may, over time, slow down some of its functions, including indexation and document distribution.

-**Indexing** in particular may suffer as a larger number of documents requires more indexing resources, increases the number and size of indexes, and may eventually reduce querying speed.
+* **Indexing** efficiency in particular may sink as a larger number of documents requires more indexing resources, increases the number and size of indexes, and may eventually reduce querying speed.

     Regularly archiving documents, and excluding archived documents from indexation, is therefore an all-round performance enhancer as fewer, more effective, indexes are created for queries that are executed over smaller datasets of higher priority.

+    Since indexes can recognize archived documents as such during indexation by their metadata, they may also apply their own logic for such encounters in the index definition level.

-**Data subscriptions** exclusion of archived documents from data batches reduces workload not only from the server but also from the workers that may now receive a smaller number of more relevant documents.
+* **Data subscriptions** exclusion of archived documents from data batches reduces workload not only from the server but also from the workers that may now receive a smaller number of more relevant documents.

-The same attitude can be implemented by **ETL tasks**, that can easily recognize archived documents by their metadata and refrain from extracting them.
+* The same attitude can be implemented by **ETL tasks**, that can easily recognize archived documents by their metadata and refrain from extracting them.

 ---